 Brokerage costs are the premium commissions paid to insurance intermediaries for providing business.
-As a percentage of net earned premium they are approximately 16% (2012: 18%).
-Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
+As a percentage of net earned premium they are approximately 18% (2013: 16%) Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
 Administrative expenses comprise primarily IT costs, facilities costs, Lloyd's central costs and other support costs (including foreign exchange gains and losses).
-While expenses have grown significantly when compared to 2012 this growth is in line with the overall growth in premium.
-The expense ratio for 2013 is 21% (2012: 22%).
+The expense ratio for 2014, excluding foreign exchange gains and losses, is 23% (2013: 21%).